minorole/booksite/instruction/free-marketplace-prd.md

 # AMTBCF Buddhist Books Distribution Platform - Product Requirements Document

+- All files especially the LLM service should have detailed logs for debugging and auditing. (when I test the website with run dev command)
+- ALWAYS fully utilize the LLM's capabilities to process natural language and image data, no preset language.

 ## 1. Product Overview
 ### 1.1 Product Vision
 Create a platform for Amitabha Buddhist Society of Central Florida (AMTBCF) to efficiently distribute Buddhist books and materials to interested individuals, while serving as an informational hub for the organization.